IsteNITC-Website-2023/istetechquilla/content/posts/the-human-condition.md

 +++
-author = "Natasha and Vishnu "
-cover = "/images/whatsapp-image-2022-12-04-at-09-32-35.jpg"
+author = "Natasha Das and Vishnu Radhakrishnan " cover = "/images/whatsapp-image-2022-12-04-at-09-32-35.jpg"
 date = 2022-12-03T18:30:00Z
 description = "What it means to be human."